slowernews/wisdom-tldr/chapters/chapter_appendix.md

 ### How to spot your investment confort zone?

-- Scared money never wins.
-- Risk of losing money vs the risk of missing opportunity.
+Risk of losing money vs the risk of missing opportunity.
+Scared money never wins.

 > *'If you do not know who you are, Wall Street is an expensive place to find out.' -- George Goodman*